acuteimmersive/openimmersive/README.md

 - Select the build target (visionOS Simulator or Apple Vision Pro)
 - Run (⌘R)

-Or install the latest version by [joining the TestFlight beta](https://testflight.apple.com/join/NGdsFFdB).
+Or install the app from the [visionOS AppStore](https://apps.apple.com/us/app/openimmersive/id6737087083) or install the latest development version by [joining the TestFlight beta](https://testflight.apple.com/join/NGdsFFdB).

 ## Integrate OpenImmersive in your project
 - Open your visionOS app in xcode.